mattermost/perseus/README.md

 1. We need a table called `perseus_auth` to be present in some database.
 This table will serve as the auth table to authenticate clients connecting to the service.
 2. We need to procure a KMS Key ARN, and the corresponding AWS credentials to use that key.
 3. We need rows in `perseus_auth` per DB to be present for each client connecting to the service.
+4. Set the `schema_search_path` as a new query param in the MM DSN.
+This should be the same value as `source_schema` in the table.

 Let's go through these steps in detail:
 1. Create a table as per below: